-Vegan Feta Cheese that actually tastes like feta cheese and crumbles like real feta cheese and is cheap and easy to make!
+Vegan Feta Cheese that actually tastes like feta cheese and crumbles like real feta cheese and is cheap, nut-free and easy to make!

 Vegan Feta Cheese that is creamy, crumbly if you want it to be, or spreadable if you don't.
 It's protein-packed, super yum, truly multi-purpose and sent from vegan cheese heaven!

 I've worked on vegan cheese recipes on and off for ages and ages but am rarely happy enough with any of my efforts to share them.

-I totally respect people who get all science-y and make real vegan cheese by growing cultures and all that but it’s not for me.
+I totally respect people who get all science-y and make real vegan cheese by growing cultures and all that but it's not for me.
 I just want it to be easy and relatively quick.
 Are you with me?

 And what's with all of the vegan tofu feta cheese recipes that are literally just cubes of tofu marinaded in oil?
 You might get something that looks kind of like feta to throw in your salads, but the flavour and the texture is nothing like real feta cheese.

 So I made Vegan Feta Cheese for lazy people, that is made with tofu, but actually tastes like real feta cheese and crumbles like real feta cheese and doesn't include any hard to find ingredients or cost a small fortune to make.

 Heck, if you're feeling extra lazy (hands up me on at least 6 out of 7 days a week), you can skip the baking step and make it into a spreadable vegan cheese with all the flavour of feta.

 In its soft state, it is amazing in my Vegan Spanakopita, or spread on crackers or even melted into pasta.

 Tofu really is magic stuff.
 It is so transformed in this recipe that you would never know it's actually tofu and I love that.
 Hurrah for fantastic vegan tofu recipes!